 8 ounces bittersweet chocolate (preferably 62% cocoa), finely chopped

-12 ounces (3 sticks) unsalted butter, cut into pieces
+12 ounces (3 sticks) unsalted butter, cut into pieces1 cup granulated sugar

 1 tsp vanilla extract